SimmeringRook/simmeringrook.github.io/courses/PH403/Thesis/Methodology.md

 ## The Core Design Process

-> TODO: This is true at this stage, Refine as progress continues.
+To facilitate periodic testing and quick implementation, the desired functionality of Cartographer was divided into a series of milestones.
+Each milestone was choosen such that it gradually increased in complexity and laid the groundwork for subsequent milestones.
+This iterative design process is often referred to the minimal viable product: At the conclusion of each milestone, all corresponding functionality has been implemented and the code has been cleaned up and reorganized (refactored).

-The underlying theme of iterating on and releasing a minimal viable product was chosen to facilitate efficent paritioning of the desired feature set along with fast implementation and iteration.
-By necessity, this required a simple core design process.
-In the early stages of synthesis, the algorithm was defined by five steps:
+This design process can be distilled into a series of five steps:

 1. Find/Choose an Equation
 2. Translate Equation to Python